FzliangFrank/networkUtils/README.md

 experimental](https://img.shields.io/badge/lifecycle-experimental-orange.svg)](https://lifecycle.r-lib.org/articles/stages.html#experimental)
 <!-- badges: end -->

-The goal of ShinySpider is to a font-end to modify network structure.
+The goal of ShinySpider is to a font-end to query and modify any graph based network structure.

 ## Installation